 These capabilities are a natural enhancement to our unified cloud native application protection platform (CNAPP) and XDR solution, and are available as part of our Uptycs Secure module.

-Catch Them Red-Handed: Detections for the Kubernetes Control Plane
+Container Threat Detection for the Kubernetes Control Plane

 Real-time, normalized data is the foundation for detections across diverse asset fleets and scaling infrastructure.
 K8s and container detections are mapped to MITRE ATT&CK tactics and techniques of attacker behaviors, with Uptycs tracking both K8s audit logs and container process events to identify malicious behavior.
 The control and data plane have a special relationship that adds important context for analysts when trying to determine if an alert is legitimate and what the severity of the incident is.